openjournals/docs/editing.md

 **Step 6: The editor finds >= 2 reviewers**

-- Use the list of reviewers: type the command `@whedon list reviewers` or look at list of reviewers in a Google [spreadsheet](https://docs.google.com/spreadsheets/d/1PAPRJ63yq9aPC1COLjaQp8mHmEq3rZUzwUYxTulyu78/edit?usp=sharing)
+- Use the list of reviewers: type the command `@whedon list reviewers` or look at list of reviewers in a Google [spreadsheet](https://docs.google.com/spreadsheets/d/1gQ_KZnJx-lyJwiuHBp9rE6b2ugMkJZzigvt4QLQHCH8/edit)
-- If people are in the review list, the editor can @-mention them on the issue to see if they will review: e.g. `@person1 @person2 can you review this submission for JOSS?`
+- If people are in the review list, the editor can @-mention them on the issue to see if they will review: for example, `@person1 @person2 can you review this submission for JOSE?`
 - Or solicit reviewers outside the list.
-Send an email to people describing what JOSS is and asking if they would be interested in reviewing.
+Send an email to people describing what JOSE is and asking if they would be interested in reviewing.

 **Step 7: Editor tells Whedon to assign the reviewer to the paper**